A Way Abroad Logo

 If the municipality is the choice, I highly recommend areas that keep you around the local culture such as Plaza de Espana or near the Alameda.
 These neighborhoods are relatively quiet and have gorgeous landmarks and views of the sea.

 If lively nightlife is more your speed, then consider the area close to the Theatre Falla (where my house was) or La Viña, where the famous La Caleta Beach is located.
+To get living in La Viña a try, book a stay at this one-bedroom apartment just steps from the beach.

 Moving away from the city and down the paseo (or strip) toward the beaches, rent prices drop significantly, and there’s more access to large retailers and restaurants.
 Those that are motivated by food may find this part of town more enjoyable.